 Mr. Whitmore was Chief Deputy Superintendent to California State Superintendent of Public Instruction Delaine Eastin, and also served during her two terms as the Chief Policy Advisor and as Deputy Superintendent for Finance, Technology, and Planning.
 He represented the California Department of Education (CDE) in the development of the state’s first accountability system, helped create state budgets for K-12 education, developed state policies to identify and intervene in low-performing schools, and was responsible for the day-to-day management of CDE.

 Mr. Whitmore graduated Phi Beta Kappa from Stanford University and received his MBA from Harvard University.

-Mr. Whitmore joined the Board in December 2013.
+Mr. Whitmore joined the Board in 2013.